wp-plugins/scripts-styles-debug-bar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds two menu items into debug-bar menu: 1) All Scripts 2) All Styles
+A tiny plugin to display all enqueued scripts and style

 == Description ==

-A tiny plugin to display all enqueued scripts and styles..
+A tiny plugin to display all enqueued scripts and styles.
+Adds two menu items into debug-bar menu:
+1) All Scripts
+2) All Styles

 == Installation ==